World Spins: A Raging Climate and No Policy in Sight

 Now that the feds have left the table, can Battlestar Galatica save us?

 We kicked off our new “World Spins” series Dr. Josh Busby pointing out that not only is the weather crazy but we currently have no policy in place to manage its unpredictable impacts.
 This was the first in a two-part deep-dive into our fractured climate policy.
 The second part, on April 12, will focus on the impact of dramatic and unpredictable weather swings on national security.
-Read Josh’s report for the Council on Foreign Relations here.
+Read Josh’s report for the Council on Foreign Relations here and his analysis “Climate change brought down another prime minister in Australia.
+Here’s what happened.”

 With former Ambassador and Fox news analyst John Bolton replacing H.R.
 McMaster as President’s Trump’s national security advisor, the Battlestar Galatica label, coined from the 2015 is starting to make more sense.
 I’m hoping you can make it to the second part which will examine the impact changing climate conditions have on national security.